On June 4, 2021, the European Commission released two new set of contractual clauses :

 It also requires that the controller be able to demonstrate it carried out this assessment on request of the competent authority.

-This clause, although in line with the ECJ ruling, is not very helpful and leave a massive burden on the shoulder of the controller.
+This set of clauses, although in line with the ECJ ruling, is not very helpful and leave a massive burden on the shoulder of the controller.

 Indeed, given that the European Commission failed twice to carry out the correct assessment with regard to the US, it seems out of reach for most organisations to be able to carry out such assessment and leave a lot of legal uncertainties.